-Just two days after surveilling the May 30 protest and charging alleged participants, on June 2, 2021, the Waterloo Regional Police Service announced that it would not attend a vigil for indigenous children found whose remains were located at a former British Columbia residential school.
+Just days after surveilling the May 30 protest and charging alleged participants, on June 2, 2021, the Waterloo Regional Police Service announced that it would not conduct surveillance on a vigil for indigenous children whose remains were allegedly located at a former British Columbia residential school.
 The vigil was held just minutes from the site of the May 30 protest.
 Police stated that attendees should respect the Regulations but did not show up to the event.
 The event had 100s of people attend, and no one was ticketed, despite participating in the same type of prohibited activity that Pastor Rock partook in only two days earlier.

 After discussions with the Crown, it was agreed that charges would be stayed following a modest donation from Pastor Rock to a registered charity.